GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Gesture-Transcript Joint Embeddings

-A semantic gesture and the utterance of its corresponding word or phrase are often not perfectly aligned in a speech \cite{liang2022seeg}.
-Such misalignment can confuse the encoder if the temporal correspondence between the two modalities is rigidly enforced during training.
-To alleviate this problem, we aggregate the semantics-relevant information in each feature sequence via max pooling
+In a speech, a semantic gesture and the utterance of its corresponding word or phrase often lack perfect alignment \cite{liang2022seeg}.
+This misalignment can confuse the encoder if the temporal correspondence between the two modalities is rigidly enforced during training.
+To alleviate this issue, we aggregate semantics-relevant information in each feature sequence via max pooling

 Then $\vect{z}^t,\vect{z}^g \in \mathbb{R}^{C_{{s}}}$ are considered the embeddings of the transcripts and gestures, respectively.